 We take care to ensure that during transition points (between classes each year and at the end of Key Stages) all staff are aware of all pupils’ learning needs, how well they have progressed and any support strategies used.

 We are very happy to speak to you about any aspects of your child’s education.
 It is always best to speak with the class teacher in the first instance.
-If you have further questions then you can contact the SENCO, Leader of Learning, Assistant Headteacher or the Headteacher through sending an email to: email@example.com or ask for an appointment at the Help Desk.
+If you have further questions then you can contact the Inclusion Team or Senior Leadership Team through sending an email to: email@example.com or ask for an appointment at the Helpdesk.